Cherokee Veterans Community

 You DO NOT need to be a veteran to volunteer and use your gifts and talents.

-All are welcome to join us as we together service our honored military members past and present.
+All are welcome to join us as we together serve our honored military members past and present.

 The History of Cherokee Veterans Community